 WAC 480-123-130(1)(f) - Report on Operational Efficiencies/Business Plan Modifications

 The Company continually reviews its operations to determine if efficiencies can be achieved.
-The Company already has a plan in place to concentrate on improving broadband service while continuing to provide high-quality basic telecommunications service to the customers that are located within the area that the Company serveThe funds received from the universal communications program can be viewed as assisting in the Company's efforts to obtain operational efficiencies.
+The Company already has a plan in place to concentrate on improving broadband service while continuing to provide high-quality basic telecommunications service to the customers that are located within the area that the Company serves.
+The funds received from the universal communications program can be viewed as assisting in the Company's efforts to obtain operational efficiencies.

 WAC 480-123-130(1)(g) and (h) - Other information